Joaquín Sáenz y Arriaga: CIDOC, CELAM & liberation theology conflict

 During the year of 1968, Sáenz y Arriaga toured South America holding several meetings with prominent traditionalists, such as Bishop Antônio de Castro Mayer of Campos in Brazil, Bishop Antonio Corso of Maldonado-Punta del Este-Minas in Uruguay and one of the pioneering theorists of sedevacantism, Carlos Alberto Disandro from Argentina.
-It was in this year that the Catholic factions in Latin America — represented at the radical ends by traditionalist Catholicism on one side and Latin American liberation theology on the other (an attempted synthesis of Christianity and Marxism) — were becoming increasingly polarised and as a consequence Sáenz y Arriaga was becoming increasingly open and direct in his published criticisms of the Vatican and its institutions, accusing them of complicity with communism.
+It was in this year that the Catholic factions in Latin America — represented at the radical ends by traditionalist Catholicism on one side and Latin American liberation theology on the other — were becoming increasingly polarised and as a consequence Sáenz y Arriaga was becoming increasingly open and direct in his published criticisms of the Vatican and its institutions, accusing them of complicity with communism.

 Excommunication and Sedevacantism

-Sáenz y Arriaga founded sedevacantism, authoring two works criticising Paul VI (Giovanni Montini), claiming that he was a heretical non-Catholic Antipope.
+Sáenz y Arriaga was a founding figure of sedevacantism, authoring two works criticising Paul VI (Giovanni Montini), claiming that he was a heretical non-Catholic Antipope.

 In 1971, Sáenz y Arriaga published a work entitled La nueva iglesia montiniana ("The New Montinian Church"), in which he argued that Paul VI (Giovanni Montini) was an illegitimate Pope and crypto-Jew who had the goal of creating a new Kabbalistic “homocentric religion of universal brotherhood” in place of the Catholic Church.
 This book directly led to Cardinal Miguel Darío Miranda y Gómez declaring Fr.
-Sáenz y Arriaga's suspension a divinis in December 1971 for "disobedience to the Pope.
+Sáenz y Arriaga's suspension a divinis in December 1971 for "disobedience to the Pope."
 Debate swirled as to whether this amounted to excommunication or not.
 His supporters in Mexico (including members of Los TECOS) attacked the house of the Cardinal in Mexico City with graffiti saying “Sáenz sí, Miranda no.” Similarly in Rome, the cardinal's coat of arms was attacked by Italian integrists.
 His protegé and associate, Fr.
 Moisés Carmona from Acapulco, wrote:

 Following his excommunication, Sáenz y Arriaga released a book which developed the sedevacantist thesis in more depth and explicitly stated the case that Paul VI (Giovanni Montini) was not legitimately the Pope of the Catholic Church.
 This 1973 text, Sede Vacante: Paolo VI no es Papa legítimo ("Sede Vacante: Paul VI is Not a Legitimate Pope"), has been called “a foundational book for the new traditionalism”, with another book on the opposite progressivist end of the Church, Gustavo Gutiérrez’s A Theology of Liberation also having emerged from Latin America at the same time.
 According to the Oxford Handbook of Vatican II, speaking of The New Montinian Church and Sede Vacante, it states “these two books would play a part in the development of sedevacantism, which started in Mexico, spread to the United States and Spain, and reached France.”
 Along with the Frenchman, Fr.
 Michel-Louis Guérard des Lauriers, Sáenz y Arriaga was thus one of the leading theoreticians of sedevacantism at its inception.

 In the 1970s, Sáenz, together with Carmona and Father Adolfo Zamora, founded the Unión Católica Trento (Tridentine Catholic Union).